banaio/www-bana-io/docs/resume/cv.md

 ### Remote Cloud Software Engineer / Golang, [IBM United Kingdom Limited](https://www.ibm.com/uk/en/), Hursley Park, Winchester, UK - 14/09/2020–-30/04/2021 - Contractor

-I am working on IBM Cloud as Software Engineer on IKS Cluster (IBM Cloud™ Kubernetes Service) as Cloud Software Engineer / Golang Engineer.
+I worked on IBM Cloud as Software Engineer on the IKS Cluster (IBM Cloud™ Kubernetes Service) team as Cloud Software Engineer / Golang Engineer.
 IKS is effectively something like AWS, GCP or Azure, see [IBM Cloud](https://cloud.ibm.com/).

 * I'm a member of the IBM Cloud™ Kubernetes Service team responsible for delivering IBM's Kubernetes managed container service.
 As a certified K8s provider, IBM Cloud Kubernetes Service provides intelligent scheduling, self-healing, horizontal scaling, service discovery and load balancing, automated rollouts and rollbacks, along with secret and configuration management and a fully managed image registry with integrated vulnerability scanning.
 * Working in an agile way and operating with a continuous delivery model.